Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

-The recent announcement by the Federal Reserve about interest rate hikes could affect your credit card interest rate.
+The Federal Reserve’s recent data says the average credit card interest rate is 21.47%, which is a high number by most standards.
 If you never carry a balance or take out cash advances, it may not be a big deal for you, but if you do, it’s worth paying attention to the average credit interest rate.
 Doing so could help you anticipate and potentially budget for increased interest payments.

 What Is the Average Credit Card Interest Rate?

-The average interest rate for credit cards is 16.44%, according to the most recently available Federal Reserve data released in November 2021.
-Rates have been steadily increasing in recent years — back in 2017, for example, the average interest rate for credit cards was 14.44%.
+The average interest rate for credit cards is 21.47%, as mentioned above, as of the start of 2024.
+Rates have been steadily increasing in recent years — in November 2021, the average rate for credit cards was 14.51%, and back in November 2017, for example, it was 13.16%.

-Keep in mind, however, that the interest rate for your credit card could be higher or lower than this average depending on factors such as your credit profile given how credit cards work.
-So what’s a good annual percentage rate (APR) for you may be different from what a good APR for a credit card is for someone else.
+Keep in mind, however, that the interest rate for your credit card could be higher or lower than this average depending on factors such as your credit profile, given how credit cards work.
+So what’s a good annual percentage rate (APR) for you may be different from what a good APR for a credit card is for someone else, as you’ll learn in more detail below.

 Interest Rates by Credit Quality Types